 Another option for audiophiles would be the company’s latest offering: the Sennheiser PXC 550-II.
 These headphones feature active noise cancelling, support for aptX and aptX Low Latency, and an excellent sound signature with a balanced frequency response.
 The best part?
 It’s priced at just shy of $200—less expensive than other ANC headphones like the Sony WH-1000XM3.

 For people with a more active, on-the-go lifestyle, Sennheiser has a pair of earbuds in the Momentum product line called the Sennhesier Momentum True Wireless, which audiophiles have praised for providing high-end sound in a compact form factor.
+If money is no object to you, the Sennheiser Momentum True Wireless 2 includes active noise cancelling, allowing you to really immerse yourself in your content.
+For budget-conscious listeners, the Sennheiser CX 400BT offers comparable sound quality to Sennheiser’s higher end true wireless earbuds, though at a more modest price tag of just under $200.

 Frequently Asked Questions